Your website needs high-converting landing pages. To achieve this, you’ll need to get your landing page design right.

 Marcus ran an a/b test based on creating urgency on a landing page.

 His control page had a CTA that said, ‘download this contract.’ the variation only had two changes, a countdown timer and the addition of the word “now” to the CTA copy.
-It turns out the variation had increased conversions of 147%.
+It turns out the variation had increased conversions by 147%.

 Tip: Remember to keep the countdown short to enforce urgency.
 A countdown that’s set for 40 weeks negates the point of having a countdown at all.